-Through our partnership network, WANDA has maintained low overhead focusing funds where it counts - on program and talent.
-We have built a very successful Leadership Circle to include stable multi-year investors and is exploring both licensing App usage, fee for administration of accounts, and community-led open source opportunities.
-Once E3=Elevation is complete, cost will be geared towards program maintenance which is dependent on partner capacity and budget.
-We have a team of probono experts who have already completed a number of projects related to WANDA's program standardization.
+WANDA built a successful donor circle to include stable multi-year investors and is exploring both licensing App usage, fee for administration of accounts, and community-led open source opportunities.
+Once E3=Elevation is complete, cost will be geared towards program maintenance which is dependent on partner capacity and matching funds (more raised = more matched).
+WANDA's team of probono experts have already completed a number of projects related to our program standardization alleviating cost.

 10. Team: What is the current composition of your team (types of roles, qualifications, full-time vs. part-time, board members, etc.), and how do you plan to evolve the team’s composition as the project grows?

-WANDA's Executive Director (70% FTE) brings more than fifteen years of experience to her role through her past work with growth-based nonprofits.
-Our Program Manager (50% FTE) is responsible for partnership and case management, and client recruitment.
-Our Evaluation Consultant created our survey, curriculum map and is conducting our outcome analysis.
-WANDA's Governance Council is a seven member (including the three founders) oversight committee comprised of public and private sector experts.
+WANDA's Executive Director (70% FTE) brings +15 years of experience through her past work with growth-based nonprofits.
+Our Program Manager (50% FTE) is responsible for partnership/case management, and client recruitment.
+Our Evaluation Consultant designs our survey, curriculum map and outcome analysis.
+Our Governance Council is a seven member (including three founders) oversight committee comprised of public and private sector experts.
 We have a team of pro-bono App experience designers.